angelacaq/FBUProj1/README.md

-# Project 1 - Tipsy
+# Project 1 - Tippy

-Tipsy is a tip calculator application for iOS.
+Tippy is a tip calculator application for iOS.

 Submitted by: Angela Chen